Our Staff

 Maxcine Akinsowon

-Maxcine has worked at senior level for over 15 years managing departments. including heading an advice and advocacy department for a local Age UK.
 Maxcine has over 20 years experience in property law, residential conveyancing, and commercial law.
 She also has some experience in wills and probate and social law (such as welfare benefits and community care law).

 Simon Davis